Q. When do backups run? And can I schedule a fixed start time?

 Q. How to find Content Libraries in your Backups?

-A. ContentFolder represents a folder in a content library for adding files.
-Therefore, OwnBackup will query Libraries as ContentFolder object.
-If you are looking for a specific Library that has been added or deleted.
-The change will be shown under the ContentFolder object in OwnBackup. * To access Libraries in Salesforce, Salesforce CRM Content must be enabled on the user profile.
+* To access Libraries in Salesforce, Salesforce CRM Content must be enabled on the user profile.
 All users with a content feature license can modify folders in their personal library in Salesforce.

-Q. Where can I find my search layouts, record types, list views, validation rules, etc, for any given data object?
+Q. Where can I find my search layouts, record types, list views, validation rules, etc., for any given data object?

 Q. My backup is failing due to ‘inactive user’, how do I resolve this?

-A. For OwnBackup for Salesforce to successfully take daily snapshots of your Salesforce data and metadata, a valid Salesforce admin user is required both for the initial authentication as well as on an ongoing basis to enable the daily backups to run.
+A. In order for our Backup and Restore application to successfully take daily snapshots of your Salesforce data and metadata, a valid Salesforce Admin user is required both for the initial authentication, and on an ongoing basis to enable the daily backups to run.

 Be sure to authenticate using an admin user that has "Modify All Data" permissions in order to enable the backups to work properly.